-Art.1 General, Scope of Application
+Art.1 General, Scope of application

-(1) All orders placed with us by a business person (Kaufmann) as defined in Sec.
-14 BGB [German Civil Code] shall be, unless agreed otherwise in writing, governed exclusively by the following Terms and Conditions of Sale and Delivery (the “Terms and Condi-tions of Sale”).
-Our Terms and Conditions of Sale shall also apply to all future transac-tions with the Buyer, insofar as they are of a similar kind to the present transaction, without any further reference to these Terms and Conditions of Sale being necessary.
+(1) All orders placed with us by an entrepreneur as defined in Section14 of the German Civil Code (BGB), a legal person under public law or a special fund under public law shall be governed exclusively by the following General Terms and Conditions of Sale and Delivery.
+Individual agreements concluded in individual cases with the Buyer (including side agreements, additions and amendments) shall have priority in all cases over these General Terms and Conditions of Sale and Delivery.
+Subject to proof to the contrary, a written contract or our written confirmation (a fax or email is sufficient) shall be authoritative with respect to the contents of such agreements.
+Our Terms and Conditions of Sale shall also apply to all future transactions with the Buyer, insofar as they are of a similar kind to the present transaction, without any further reference to these General Terms and Conditions of Sale and Delivery being necessary.

-Art.2 Offers and Conclusion of Contract, Scope of *Performance
+Art.2 Offers and Conclusion of Contract, Scope of Performance

-(6) We expressly reserve title and/or copyright to all offers and cost estimates submitted by us as well as to all drawings, illustrations, calculations, brochures, catalogues, models, tools and other materials and auxiliary materials made available by us to the Buyer.
+(6) We expressly reserve title and/or copyright to all offers and cost estimates submitted by us as well as to all drawings, illustrations, calculations, brochures, catalogues, models, tools and other materials and aids made available by us to the Buyer.
 Except with our express written consent, the Buyer may not make the aforesaid items either as such or the content thereof available to any third party, publish them, or use or reproduce them himself or have them used or reproduced by a third party.
-The Buyer shall, at our request, return such items to us completely and destroy any copies made of them if they are no longer needed by the Buyer in the ordinary course of busi-ness or if negotiations do not lead to the conclusion of a contract.
+The Buyer shall, on our request, return such items to us completely and destroy any copies made of them if they are no longer needed by the Buyer in the ordinary course of business or if negotiations do not lead to the conclusion of a contract.